zerotohero-dev/JFDI/README.md

 ...

 That's a basic summary of what you can do with **JFDI**.
-There are many aliases to the above commands, so, for example, instead of using `jfdi -e <id>` you can use `jfdi --expedite <id>`, too.
+There are many aliases to the above commands; so, for example, instead of using `jfdi -e <id>` you can use `jfdi --expedite <id>`, too.
 Type `jfdi --help` for more information on the available commands that you can use.

 ## Things to Be Implemented